celestiaorg/CIPs/cips/cip-19.md

 | DataID   | 0x7821    | 0x7820 |

 *EdsID and container are excluded from Bitswap composition.
 Bitswap is limited to messages of size 256kb, while EDSes are expected to be bigger.
-Also, its more efficient to parallelize EDS requesting by rows.
+Also, it is more efficient to parallelize EDS requesting by rows.

 ## Backwards Compatibility